Five ways technology collaborations are helping save rhinos

 4) Enabling inclusive community-led conservation management

-This programme is enabling multiple stakeholders to collaborate on cross-conservancy decision-making, bringing accountability and transparency across neighbouring landscapes on conservation activities.
+This program supports multiple stakeholders to collaborate on cross-conservancy decision-making, bringing accountability and transparency across neighbouring landscapes on conservation activities.
 The technology is also helping community-led groups share information and showcase the benefits of wildlife conservation, improving the flow of information for community engagement in rhino conservation.

 5) Empowering rangers with trackers and communications devices to keep them safe